 with only a $25 deductible.
 For example, you could enroll a $399.99 Garmin Venu 2S for two years for $35.99 or three years for $55.99.
 After paying the deductible, Upsie will cover the price of your repair up to the watch’s purchase price.

-If you have to submit a claim, call the US-based claims center or fill out the online form 24-7-365.
+If you have to submit a claim, call Upsie's claims center or fill out the online form 24-7-365.
 Once your claim is approved, you can take your Garmin smartwatch to the approved local certified repair technician or send it to Upsie’s repair center with free 2-day round trip shipping.
 With Upsie’s help, you’ll have your smartwatch back in no time!